zeux/qgrep/README.md

     V - Visual Studio style formatting: slashes are replaced with backslashes and line number is printed in parentheses
     C - include column number in output
-    CE - include match starting and ending column numbers in output Lnumber - limit output to <number> lines
+    CE - include starting and ending column numbers in output Lnumber - limit output to <number> lines

 For example, this command uses case-insensitive regex search with Visual Studio